Graduating with Distinction in Psychology

 A small monetary award in honor of W. Arthur Blakely can be presented to an outstanding psychology major at Honors Convocation, usually to a non-senior.
 W. Arthur Blakely was a Colorado College Psychology Professor from 1931-1961.
 The prize indicates that the recipient has shown unusual seriousness of purpose in psychology.

 Prospective students who are interested in attending CC and majoring in psychology may be eligible for the Margaret T. Barnes Scholarship in the Natural Sciences.
 Students applying to CC who are interested in pursuing this scholarship should indicate their intention to major in psychology or neuroscience on their application.
 This scholarship provides full-tuition grants, renewable to four years, to outstanding students who plan to major in the natural sciences.
-To apply, see the PDF and contact the Admissions Office (E-mail contacts ).
+To apply, see the instructions and contacts on the linked page.

 This is the Department of Psychology